Rallying: Groups N/A/B

-Rally Specific cars

-Groups N/A/B were not exclusively used in rallying, A and N were also used in circuit touring car racing.
-Beginning with the 'F2 kit car' in the mid-90s, extensions to Group A and N began to emerge, these were modifications to touring production cars that made them 'a standard rally car'.
-The World Rally Car formula, introduced to the WRC in 1997, became the flagship car in the manufacturer's championship.
-This was followed by Super 1600 and Super 2000-Rally, standard formulas for lower classes.

-Group R contained a full range of formulae for rally specific cars and was introduced beginning 2008.
-Cars ranged from budget/entry in the case of R1, to performance in R5.
-R-GT made provisions for grand touring cars in rallying for the first time since Group B had been banned.
-In 2019, the Group R ladder became the basis of a new Groups Rally, with hybrid Rally1 vehicles replacing the World Rally Car.
-This particular car could be built using a spaceframe chassis, another first since the banning of Group B.

-Off-road
+Cross-country

-Groups T1 and T2 codify cars used in FIA off-road rallies.
+Groups T1 and T2 codify cars used in FIA cross-country rallies.
 Group T5 (T4 prior to 2020) was introduced to allow support trucks to enter the rally raids in their own class.
 Groups T3 and T4 are reserved for side-by-side vehicles and lightweight vehicles, these differ from cars by not having notable parts such as windscreens or doors.
+Group T6 and Trophy truck.

-Alternative Energies
+Alternative energy

-Since 2007 the FIA have arranged an ecoRally Cup in various forms for vehicles with alternative fuel sources or hybrid powertrains.
-As a regularity rally no speed tests take place meaning competitors can enter using commercially available cars, however purpose-built cars have entered in the solar powered category for example.

 The car manufacturer Opel, WRC driver Hayden Paddon and a collaboration of rally team Baumschlager, Kreisel and Škoda have each built electric cars for special stage rallies in the 2020s.

-In 2022 Audi entered the Dakar Rally for the first time with their electric Audi RS Q e-tron.
-Their later entry in the Abu Dhabi Desert Challenge resulted in an overall win.

 Historic

 The minimum age and inclusion of a vehicle in a historic rally is at the decision of the organiser.
 The FIA organises two international competitions for historic rallying: the European Historic Rally Championship, composed of special stage rallies; and the Trophy for Historic Regularity Rallies.
 In both cases, cars must comply with their Appendix K of the International Sporting Code, which classifies historic vehicles.
 Many nation's ASNs and independent organisations also arrange historic rallies and championships.